dader34/dader34/README.md

 # Danner Baumgartner's GitHub Readme

-### Hey there! 👋 I'm Danner Baumgartner, a passionate individual with interests in cars 🚗, software engineering 💻, and video games 🎮.
+### Hey there! 👋 I'm Danner Baumgartner, a individual with interests in cars 🚗, and software engineering 💻.

 ## About Me
-- 🚗 **Cars:** I have a love for cars, racing, and everything automotive.
+- 🚗 **Cars:** I have a love for cars, engines, and everything automotive.

 - 💻 **Coding:** As a software engineer, I enjoy finding solutions to complex problems and seeing the awesome things that i can make with my brain and a bit of stack overflow...

-- 🎮 **Video Games:** When im not coding or behind the wheel, I love playing video games like assetto corsa, rainbow six siege, and call of duty.
-I find that games can be an awesome gateway into the technology world too!

 ## GitHub Stats
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=dader34&layout=compact&langs_count=6&theme=dark)